 With many different sources of economic news and politics and other possible factors that can affect the market, the information can be overwhelming and difficult to stay on top of.
-An economic calendar or a Forex calendar therefore is a valuable tool for traders who need to analyse price movements and figure out prime trading positions.
-An economic calendar can provide information of real-time updates on world events, political developments, and any data releases affecting the economy.
+An economic calendar or a Forex calendar, therefore, is a valuable tool for traders who need to analyze price movements and figure out prime trading positions.
+An economic calendar can provide information on real-time updates on world events, political developments, and any data releases affecting the economy.

 There are certain features that are normally offered by an economic calendar and it is important to understand how it works in order to fully utilize it for trading:

 - Time: Calendars display the time and it is important to set the time zone to your location or to the session that you trade in to avoid confusion.
 The time for pre-scheduled announcements and economic events is also one of the important features of the calendar.
 High-profile Forex calendars provide real-time reports varying from weekly to daily updates with countdowns of the event release.